 Solar Green House Lights – Installation

-One pendant was installed on each end of the greenhouse, about 2.5 feet from each end.
+One pendant was installed on the greenhouse, about 2.5 feet from each end.
 The solar panels were placed just below the peak of the roof.

-The south facing solar panel is tilted perfectly and gets a significant amount of sun.
+The south-facing solar panel is tilted perfectly and gets significant sun.

 Green House Lights – Performance